Japan–Korea Undersea Tunnel: Potential benefits, costs, and possible issues

 However, negative views of the tunnel's profitability emerged the same year.
-Japanese Studies Professor Shin Jang-churl, of Seoul's Soongsil University, stated that the countries' political proposals were "nothing but [empty] diplomatic rhetoric."
+Japanese Studies Professor Shin Jang-cheol, of Seoul's Soongsil University, stated that the countries' political proposals were "nothing but [empty] diplomatic rhetoric."
 Key issues for the tunnel would be its enormous construction cost combined with possible low profitability, similar to the Eurotunnel's financial situation since it opened in 1994.

 In early 2009, the new joint study group identified that the construction costs alone would be ¥10 trillion by a Japanese estimate and almost ₩200 trillion by a Korean estimate.
 A Japanese report showed the tunnel would not be economically feasible, with similar results to another study, which was conducted by the Koreans.

-However, the group pointed out that the tunnel is economically feasible if decisionmakers included the effects of job creation and the project's ability to revive the construction industry.
+However, the group pointed out that the tunnel is economically feasible if decision-makers included the effects of job creation and the project's ability to revive the construction industry.
 Korea would see a ₩13 trillion addition to its construction industry, and Japan's increase would be ₩18 trillion.
 With industrial effects, the group forecast that Korea would see economic benefits worth ₩54 trillion and ₩88 trillion for Japan.

-In 2011, a new study, released by South Korea's Land, Transport and Maritime Affairs Ministry, referring to studies by the government's Korea Transport Institute (KOTI), reported that the proposed tunnel project, as well as another proposed tunnel project from the northwest of South Korea to neighbouring China, which would bypass North Korea, was economically non-feasible.
+In 2011, a new study, released by South Korea's Land, Transport and Maritime Affairs Ministry, referring to studies by the government's Korea Transport Institute (KOTI), reported that the proposed tunnel project, as well as another proposed tunnel project from the northwest of South Korea to neighboring China, which would bypass North Korea, was economically non-feasible.
 The KOTI studies cited the estimated combined construction costs for both projects at about ₩100 trillion (US$90 billion), which would produce an extremely low benefit-to-cost result.

-In 2014, the South Korean Busan Development Institute estimated the undersea tunnel could create ₩54 trillion won (원54T, or US$53 billion) in economic benefits and provide about 45,000 jobs.
+In 2014, the South Korean Busan Development Institute estimated the undersea tunnel could create 54 trillion won (원54T, or US$53 billion) in economic benefits and provide about 45,000 jobs.

 Comparison to Anglo-French Channel Tunnel

 In an April 2009 editorial, former Justice Ministers Daizō Nozawa of Japan and Kim Ki Chun of South Korea remarked on some of the similarities of the proposed Japan–Korea tunnel to the Anglo-French tunnel.
 The Channel Tunnel runs for 50.4 km linking the United Kingdom and France, and opened in May 1994: At 37.9 km, the tunnel has the longest undersea portion of any tunnel in the world.
 The Japan–Korea tunnel faces technical issues and similarly the mistrust of two former adversaries created by centuries of conflict.
 However, the UK and France were able to overlook their historical divide and link themselves, which set the stage for a major change in their relationship.

-The addition of the fixed link to Europe, once believed to be "impossible to build and financially impractical", resulted in numerous positive changes to both the United Kingdom and Continental Europe.
-Among the most significant was the loss of a key psychological barrier (akin to an "island mentality") that had held back many Britons and other Europeans from travelling to each other's nations, according to Kim and Nozawa.
+The addition of the fixed link to Europe once believed to be "impossible to build and financially impractical", resulted in numerous positive changes to both the United Kingdom and Continental Europe.
+Among the most significant was the loss of a key psychological barrier (akin to an "island mentality") that had held back many Britons and other Europeans from traveling to each other's nations, according to Kim and Nozawa.